gloveboxes/mslearn-module-generator/README.md

 The Module definition file contains the following sections:

-- `module` - the Module metadata.
-For example, the Module date, author, description, etc.
+- The Learn Module metadata.
+For example, the Learn Module date, author, description, etc.
 - `units` - the Units that make up the Module.
 The Unit title, description, and the name of the associated markdown or knowledge check file.

 Here is an example of a Module definition file: